paulborza/node-load-balancers/README.md

 ## Contributing

 Got a new load balancing algorithm you'd like to see implemented in this package?
 Please go ahead and [create a work item](https://github.com/paulborza/arrow-function-load-balancer/issues/new) for me; or better yet, send a pull request and I'll be sure to take a look at it within 24 hours.
+Thanks!